Warishayat/Qlora-Peft-LLM-s/README.md

 ## Model Performance

 Performance metrics of the model can be found within the [Performance Directory](https://github.com/Warishayat/Qlora-Peft-LLM-s/tree/main/Performance), with visualizations provided through TensorBoard.

-These metrics showcase the effectiveness of the prompt generation and fine-tuning processes.
+## Results

+You can view the results generated with new data in the [Results Directory](https://github.com/Warishayat/Qlora-Peft-LLM-s/tree/main/result).

 ## Contributing